-Published: | By: Committee for Children Updated: March 25, 2020 Students work hard to master their social-emotional skills.
-This summer, help them stay in practice when they’re outside the classroom with this easy-to-make SEL Passport!
-Parents and teachers can help students create this handy reminder of how to use kind, respectful, prosocial behavior during their summer break . . . or anytime!
-Grades K–5 Download and Print [Color Version] Download and Print [Black & White Version] Instructions Tell students what a passport is and why this one’s different: You like to explore, right?
+SEL Passport Challenge | By: Committee for Children Updated: March 25, 2020 Students work hard to master their social-emotional skills.
+Help them stay in practice when they’re outside the classroom with this easy-to-make SEL Passport.
+Parents and teachers can help kids apply their skills with this handy reminder of how to use kind, respectful, prosocial behavior in any situation, in or out of school.
+Grades K–5 Download and Print Second Step teachers and families: Family Letter with Instructions Instructions Tell children or students what a passport is and why this one’s different: You like to explore, right?
 When you travel the world, you need a passport to visit different countries.
 This “passport” is a little different.
-It will help you explore your inner world and use social-emotional learning (SEL) in real-life situations.
-How to make your passport: Photocopy these two pages front to back, onto one double-sided sheet of paper Fold in half vertically along the solid line Cut into three strips along the dotted lines Arrange pages in sequential order based on the number in the top right corner (cover page opens to page 1, which opens to pages 2 and 3, etc., and these instructions should be on the back page) (optional) Staple along the fold for a little extra stability—color for a little extra flair!
-How to fill your passport: For each social-emotional skill listed, practice using that skill in a real-life situation (for example: at the park, working on homework, in the lunchroom with friends, taking a test, doing chores, in the car, on vacation).
-On a separate piece of paper, write a brief summary of the situation, describing the outcomes you observed (you could also draw a picture of what happened, if you prefer) When done, ask your teacher or parent for a stamp to add to that skill After filling your booklet with stamps, congratulate yourself for working to become a kinder more capable person—yay for you!
+It will help you explore your inner world and use your Second Step skills in real-life situations.
+How to make your SEL Passport: Photocopy or print these two pages front to back, onto one double-sided sheet of paper.
+Fold in half vertically along the solid line.
+Cut into three strips along the dotted lines.
+Arrange pages in sequential order based on the number in the top-right corner (cover page opens to page 1, which opens to pages 2 and 3, and so on, with these instructions on the back page).
+(Optional) Staple along the fold for a little extra stability.
+Color it for a little extra flair.
+How to fill your SEL Passport: For each social-emotional skill listed, practice using that skill in a real-life situation (for example: at the park, working on homework, in the lunchroom with friends, taking a test, doing chores, in the car, on vacation).
+On a separate piece of paper, write a brief summary of the situation, describing the outcomes you observed (you could also draw a picture of what happened, if you prefer).
+When done, ask your teacher or parent for a stamp to add to that skill.
+After filling your booklet with stamps, congratulate yourself for working to become a kinder, more capable person—yay for you!
 Like This Activity?
-We’re adding more K–8 classroom activities to our Free Activities page all the time.
-They’re easy to find—just visit cfchildren.org/resources/free-classroom-activities for grade-specific, K–8 classroom activities that align with our Second Step Suite.
-Learn more about social-emotional learning podcast Grow Kinder, and more.
+Committee for Children—the nonprofit behind Second Step—works year-round to develop free and engaging resources for children, teachers, families, and communities.
+We encourage you to take advantage of all that we offer, including child protection and bullying prevention resources, Sesame Street Family, our social-emotional learning podcast Grow Kinder, and more.
 Join us in our mission to foster the safety and well-being of children through social-emotional learning and development.